-November: Gamilaroi man Chris Bourk becomes the ACT’s first Aboriginal government minister, taking on the portfolios of Aboriginal and Torres Strait Islander Affairs, education and training.
+November: Gamilaroi man Chris Bourke becomes the ACT’s first Aboriginal government minister, taking on the portfolios of Aboriginal and Torres Strait Islander Affairs, education and training.

-The government introduced new legislation to extend key Northern Territory Emergency Response measures for a further 10 years.
+The government introduces new legislation to extend key Northern Territory Emergency Response measures for a further 10 years. ⇒ The NT Intervention

 26 January: The Aboriginal Tent Embassy in Canberra celebrates its 40th anniversary.
 An incident where the Prime Minister was disturbed by around 50 protesters outside a restaurant makes security guards drag her hurriedly into a car.
 She loses a shoe, gaining her the nickname ‘Gingerella’ (alluding to Cinderella and PM Julia Gillard’s red hair).
 Media reports grossly exaggerate the events.